hyanwong/tsinfer/docs/index.md

   way to do Y".
 Please make questions as clear as possible, and be respectful, helpful, and kind.

+- Development happens in our [GitHub repository](https://github.com/tskit-dev/tsinfer) where you can report bugs or raise other development issues.

 ```{important}
 If you use {program}`tsinfer` in your work, please remember to
 cite it appropriately: see the {ref}`citations<sec_citation>` page